Daniel Graovac

-Daniel Graovac (/bs/; born 8 August 1993) is a Bosnian professional footballer who plays as a defender for Liga I club FCSB.
+Daniel Graovac (/bs/; born 8 August 1993) is a Bosnian professional footballer who plays as a defender for Liga I club Rapid București.

 Club career

 He started out at Zrinjski Mostar in 2013, and went on to compete professionally in Belgium, Serbia, Romania and Turkey.

 International career

 Graovac made his first international appearance for Bosnia and Herzegovina in a friendly game against Luxembourg on 25 March 2016, having substituted Sanjin Prcić in the 77th minute.
 He made his official senior debut for them in a March 2016 friendly match away against Switzerland and has earned a total of 3 caps, scoring no goals.
 His last international was a January 2018 friendly against Mexico.